uoiszero/html2json/README.md

 toJson(html, mapping)
 ```

-hQuery is designed to convert html to json object, JQuery like.
+html2json is designed to convert html to json object, JQuery like.

 ```javascript
 let mapping = {